unit214/website/blogposts/climate-transparency-report-2023.md

 ## <span style={{ color: '#F489A0' }}>Conclusion</span>

 Our 2023 report, revealing emissions of 17.310 kg CO<sub>2</sub>e, highlights our dedication to environmental accountability, exemplified by our choice to offset our impact via Atmosfair twofold.
-Compared to 2022 we lowered our overall carbon footprint by 2.560 kg.
 It highlights areas for improvement and our transparent approach to sustainability.
 With a team of four employees, we are committed to reducing our carbon footprint and prioritizing environmental care, even as our business grows.